DEEPRUNY/zero_day/zero_day/0x00-vagrant/README.md

 echo "This is a vagrant task"
+hello this is a vagrant task
+i'm using linux rn